 See also The Long Trail for connections to Buckboard Drive and Cider Mill Pond.

 Mystery Spring Trail (0.2 miles long) starts at Tadmuck Road immediately north of the Interstate 495 bridge.
-A large wooden sign, installed in April 2002, marks the entrance to the property.
-Avoiding the poison ivy near the entrance, take a left turn almost right away, then follow the trail which is outlined by logs and marked by white blazes on trees.
+A large wooden sign, installed in April 2002 and recently refurbished, marks the entrance to the property.
+Avoid the poison ivy near the entrance, take a left turn almost right away, then follow the trail which is outlined by logs and marked by white blazes on trees.
 One-tenth of a mile from the road, the Flaherty Trail leaves left for Dana Drive.
 After another one-tenth mile, the Mystery Spring Trail ends at the spring, which was called “Mysterious Spring” on the 1855 Town Map prepared by Edward Symmes.
 Emerging from a cleft in a rock, these waters would once have been a refreshing delight to people and animals alike, but please do not consume them today.
 Perhaps you will see one of the spring’s resident frogs, which tarry at the spring’s mouth at certain times of year.
 The spring and nearby lands to the south were bequeathed to the Town by Oscar Spaulding in 1943.

 The Flaherty Trail (0.3 miles long) runs from the Mystery Spring Trail to the Dana Drive cul-de-sac.
 The trail features pleasant woodlands, old stone walls, and a secluded pond.
 Ponder this water body’s origin as you make your way around it on a side path.
 Be prepared for a muddy area along the trail near Dana Drive.
 This trail was constructed in 2001 by Joe Flaherty, developer of nearby Orion Way, and was named by the Westford Conservation Trust in his honor.
-Mr. Flaherty was the 2001 recipient of the Conservation Trustee Award, because of his accomplishments of preserving environmentally-sensitive areas and open space in his developments.
+Mr. Flaherty was the 2001 recipient of the Conservation Trustee Award because of his accomplishments in preserving environmentally-sensitive areas and open space in his developments.

-The Tadmuck Divide Trail (0.5 miles long) provides a delightful scramble over glaciated terrain, fun for children and nimble adults alike.
-The sinuous ridge over which you walk may be an “esker”, the remains of the gravel bed of a stream that once ran over (or in) the glacier that covered our area more than 10,000 years ago.
+The Tadmuck Divide Trail (0.5 miles long) provides a delightful scramble over glaciated terrain which is fun for children and nimble adults alike.
+The sinuous ridge over which you walk may be an “esker”, the remains of the gravel bed of a stream that once ran under the glacier that covered our area more than 10,000 years ago.
 The rounded cobbles and boulders of the ancient streambed are evident in the footpath.
 The trail extends from the Dana Drive cul-de-sac, to a point on the Old Haul Road near Buckboard Drive.
 There is one muddy area near Buckboard Drive.
 North of the trail, precipitation drains to Tadmuck Brook, which conveys water north to Stony Brook.
 South of the trail, precipitation drains to Beaver Brook, which flows south then east through Chelmsford Center, discharging eventually into River Meadow Brook and the Concord River.
 From the trail’s high point atop the esker, there is a surprising solitude, as the forest screens the sight and sound of nearby human habitation.
 Unmarked paths lead over branching eskers from the trail’s high point – take time to explore other parts of the glacier’s gift!